jsdealy/latin/miscellae/guideToLatinConversation.md

 Why do you not do this?

 Ut vales?
 Qui sciam?
-Ter-
+Ter
 How do you do?
 How may 1 know it?

 Msecenas quomodo tecum?
 Hor.

 How is it with yoUj Mcecenas?

-3. When the pronouns and adverbs just enu-
+3. When the pronouns and adverbs just enu

 merated are not used, the particles ne^ an, numquid, numnam, nonne, annon, utrum, may be employed.